mui/mui-x/docs/data/data-grid/editing/editing.md

 > This lets you apply conditional validation where the value of a cell impacts the validation status of another cell in the same row.
 > If you only want to run validation when the value has changed, check if the `hasChanged` param is `true`.

+### Full-featured CRUD component

+Row editing makes it possible to create a full-featured CRUD (Create, Read, Update, Delete) component similar to those found in enterprise applications.
+In the following demo, the typical ways to start and stop editing are all disabled.
+Instead, use the buttons available in each row or in the toolbar.

+{{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "defaultCodeOpen": false}}

+## Advanced use cases

+In the next sections, there examples of how the props provided by editing API can be used to implement complex use cases commonly found in applications.

 ### Conditional validation

 When all cells in a row are in edit mode, you can validate fields by comparing their values against one another.